Why Magnesium Anodes are used as sacrificial Cathodic Protection

 Magnesium can’t be used in seawater for long-term protection (aluminum/zinc preferred).

-Typical lifespan: 5–10 years (depends on environment and load)
+Typical lifespan: 5–10 years (depends on environment and load and other design factors)

 Inspect at intervals: every 6–12 months for soil systems.